docker-mailserver/docker-mailserver/README.md

 ### Get the tools

-Since Docker Mailserver `v10.2.0`, you can run the commands you previously executed with `./setup.sh ...` directly via `docker exec <CONTAINER> setup ...` if there already is a container running.
-The script `setup.sh` is here for convenience, and if you're using Docker or Docker Compose, it is recommended to use `setup.sh` if you're new to Docker Mailserver.
+Since Docker Mailserver `v10.2.0`, `setup.sh` functionality is included within the Docker image.
+The external convenience script is no longer required if you prefer using `docker exec <CONTAINER NAME> setup <COMMAND>` instead.

+> **Note:** If you're using Docker or Docker Compose and are new to Docker Mailserver, it is recommended to use the script `setup.sh` for convenience.

 ``` BASH
 DMS_GITHUB_URL='https://raw.githubusercontent.com/docker-mailserver/docker-mailserver/master'